Nick Margerrison

-Nick Margerrison is a radio presenter who used to present the weekend overnight show on LBC 97.3.
+Nick Margerrison (born 1977) is a radio presenter and musician who used to present the weekend overnight show on LBC 97.3.
+Currently he is known for fronting the band 'Chimps of the Future'.

 Early career

 Nick Margerrison went to the University of Essex where he studied English literature.
 It was there he started his career in radio at University Radio Essex where he rose ultimately to the position of Station Manager and helped to secure the station's first FM Radio licence, albeit a short term 'restricted service licence'.
 This coincided with University Radio Essex being granted a low-power AM licence which was awarded on a trial basis to the station ahead of their adoption in the future on other student radio and hospital radio stations.
 From there he went on to work professionally in local radio starting on Oak FM in Loughborough and moving on to The Bay in Lancaster.

 Hallam FM

 He joined Hallam FM in South Yorkshire in April 2001 and remained there until May 2007.
 In that time he presented the overnight show and the afternoon show before finally taking over the late night phone in slot in 2003.
 Nick at Night was a topical late night talk show that regularly received successful RAJAR listening figures.

 Nick at Night deviated from traditional radio phone-ins in that it operated an almost exclusive "no-screening" policy on callers.
 Thus a wide variety of often controversial viewpoints were given air-time.
 Margerrison constantly challenged callers to reconsider their viewpoints, and offered his own thoughts on the subjects of the day.